 box in debug configurations is for generating event trace data which helps better

 understand when and how events such as memory stall and stream stall have occurred.

 Event trace is helpful in performance tuning.

-In the debug perspective, debug commands resume, and step into, as well as step over are available.
-The AI Engine source code is shown and it is possible to set breakpoints by double-clicking lines.
+In debug perspective, debug commands resume, and step into, as well as step over are available.
+The AI Engine source code is shown and it is possible to set breakpoint by double-clicking lines.
 The windows Variables, Breakpoints, and Registers are available to look into data memory or register status.
-The Disassembly view is helpful in understanding how intrinsics are used, especially how they are scheduled in the pipeline.
-In the Disassembly view, the Open New View button can be used to open a new active window.
-The Pipeline view allows you to correlate instructions executed in a specific clock cycle with the labels in the microcode/Disassembly view.
+The disassembly view is helpful in understanding how intrinsics are used, especially how they are scheduled in pipeline.
+In the disassembly view, the button Open New View can be used to open a new active window.
+Pipeline view allows you to correlate instructions executed in a specific clock cycle with the labels in the microcode/disassembler view.

 The generated code for an AI Engine